lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

 it: people will drastically change their room dates, people's visas get denied, et cetera.
 All sorts of unforseeable circumstances have lead to changes to the answer the algorithm originally produced.
-I don't expect that to changeu ntil PyCon is over; unfortunately, I also don't think that's a problem I can fix in a few lines of Clojure.
+I don't expect that to change until PyCon is over; unfortunately, I also don't think that's a problem I can fix in a few lines of Clojure.

 ## Grant allocation